How Big Should a Pet Portrait Be?

 - How Much Detail You Want to See

 Otherwise, let’s look at the difference between the different pet portrait sizes.
 What does each have to offer?

-Small Pet Portraits are a great choice when you have limited wall space in your home, or the piece is being commissioned as a surprise gift and space might be an issue.
+Small pet portrait sizing is a great choice when you have limited wall space in your home.
+Or, if the piece is being commissioned as a surprise gift and space might be an issue.

 Small size also means the reference material doesn’t have to be as good, because not as many details need to be pulled out during the painting process.

-On the flip side, the details in the final piece won’t be as fine—because brushes only go so small!
+On the other hand the details in the final piece won’t be as fine—because brushes only go so small!

 These paintings are good examples of mid-size portraits, and you can really see the difference in brushstrokes!